 Looking for plant-inspired embroidery designs?
-The new book Plant Lady Embroidery features 300 botanical embroidery motifs and designs along with beginner tips, recommended materials, and a stitch guide.
+The new book Plant Lady Embroidery features 300 botanical embroidery motifs and designs for beginners.

 Have a look at the sample designs below including herbs, wildflowers, and foliage plants.

 The images from the book, Plant Lady Embroidery: 300 Botanical Embroidery Motifs and Designs to Stitch by Applemints are used with permission from the publisher who also provided a review copy.

 It’s the time of year where I start planning my indoor art and craft projects for the winter months.